semantic-flow/sflo/documentation/task.2025-11-28-templates-and-stylesheets.md

 ### WS1: Config ontology refactor for templates/styles

-**Goal:** introduce node-based Template/Stylesheet resources and IRI-based config, while preserving backward compatibility.
+**Goal:** introduce knop-based Template/Stylesheet resources and IRI-based config, while preserving backward compatibility.

 #### T1.1 Add TemplateResource and StylesheetResource classes

 * Add `TemplateResource/` and `StylesheetResource/` as subclasses of `ConfigurationClass/`.
-* Ensure comments make it explicit that they describe template/CSS assets anchored to mesh nodes.
+* Ensure comments make it explicit that they describe template/CSS assets anchored to mesh knops.

 #### T1.2 Introduce `assetPath/` and (optionally) `definedAtNode/`